Shan-Kureshy/doorTie/README.md

 # doorTie
-Small app made to help roommates communicate.
+Source code for a small app thatI made for my roommate and me to communicate easier.